perciplex/raas/hardware/README.md

 The Pi needs to be connected to 2 channels of the motor driver for forward and backward.
 The encoder requires 4 wires.

+"Hardware PWM available on GPIO12, GPIO13, GPIO18, GPIO19"
+So we should probably use one of those for motor control.
+Connect the control pins for the l298n board to pins 13 and 19.

 https://www.raspberrypi.org/documentation/usage/gpio/README.md

 https://www.raspberrypi.org/documentation/usage/gpio/images/gpio-numbers-pi2.png

-"Hardware PWM available on GPIO12, GPIO13, GPIO18, GPIO19"
-So we should probably use one of those.

 L298N Datasheet
 https://www.sparkfun.com/datasheets/Robotics/L298_H_Bridge.pdf

+## Pi setup

+The base image has like barely anything in it

+sudo apt-get install python3-pip git

 ## Calibration